While the back deck or patio has long been home to the occasional charcoal smoker or gas grill, things are changing for many homeowners.

 “They’re no longer an after-thought.
 Homeowners and designers are taking a more thoughtful approach, and this isn’t exclusive to the upscale market,” Faulk says.

-Dale Seiden, co-founder of California manufacturer Alfresco Open Air Culinary Systems, explains some of the wide variety of specialized equipment on the market.
+Dale Seiden, the co-founder of California manufacturer Alfresco Open Air Culinary Systems, explains some of the wide variety of specialized equipment on the market.

 “Some of the ancillary cooking systems that are becoming popular, in addition to the grill, are side burners, pizza ovens, high power burners, teppanyaki griddles, wok cookers, smokers, Kamado cookers, food warming and holding drawers,” he says.